leofabri/hassio_appliance-status-monitor/README.md

 This is the automation I made to control the state of the most power-hungry appliances in my house.

-There aren’t numerous blueprints that do what I want, and I’m sure that I have the skills to automate my machines without wasting money and buying them new.
+There aren’t numerous blueprints that do what I want, and I’m sure that I have the skills to automate my machines without wasting money to buy them new.
 Here’s my cheap and reliable solution that addresses the problem, once and for all.

 I use this for my dishwasher and washing machine and the results have been great!
 The blueprint is very extensible and easy to use.
 My family ❤️s this thing!
 Even if they don’t understand its complexity and get what all the fuss is about.